DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 All the nursery prep stuff is mostly unimportant in comparison.
 Do not paint anything—mom is super sensitive to smells.
 If you do (don't!!) use zero-VOC primer and paint.
 Ergonomic changing table, diapers, wipes, zinc diaper cream, bottle washer, breastfeeding products, mother care products, and other basics are as far as I’d go.

-IMO, DO NOT read or listen to any book about expecting: instead read a book balanced between pregnancy, birth, postpartum.
+DO NOT read or listen to any book about expecting: instead read a book balanced between pregnancy, birth, postpartum.
 The [Birth class recommended by our doula with Renata and Tia is very good (group)](https://www.thebayareadoula.com/servicesprivateclass-1), if you’re local, go take it!
 Would take it again and also want one on breastfeeding with an actual doll–knit 🧶 puppets are not detailed enough!

 In my opinion any book should cover the first three months, not just pregnancy.
 And at least 1/3 the book should be on the birth itself.
 So, 1/3 pregnancy, 1/3 birth, 1/3 the first three months (aka the fourth trimester).